-Many people, knowing how cruel the meat industry is, turn into vegetarians in order to cause less harm to the animals.
-They do eat other animal-derived products though, including eggs.
-What they don’t realize, however, is that the egg industry is as harmful as the meat industry, and perhaps even more, considering how inhumanely the majority of hens used for egg production are treated before they are killed.
+Many people, knowing how cruel the meat industry is, turn into vegetarians with the intention to stop harming animals.
+They do eat other animal-derived products though, including eggs, not realizing that the egg industry is actually worse than the meat industry, considering how inhumanely hens used for egg production are treated before they are killed.

-Below are 21 shocking facts about the egg industry that reveal how cruel it is, and why we should put an end to it, once and for all.
+To show you what I mean, here are 21 shocking facts about the egg industry that reveal how cruel it is, and why we should put an end to it, once and for all:

 1. It takes approximately 36 hours for a hen to produce 1 egg.

 2. So to keep up with demand, more than 300 million hens are used by the U.S. egg industry every year.